SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 To add pull request decoration to Checks in GitHub Enterprise, you must be running GitHub Enterprise version 2.15+.

 ## Importing your GitHub repositories to SonarQube
 You need to use a GitHub App to connect SonarQube and GitHub so you can import your GitHub repositories into SonarQube.
-This is the first step in setting up pull request decoration and GitHub authentication.
+If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding pull request decoration.

 [[info]]
 |If you're using Community Edition or want to set up authentication without importing your GitHub repositories, see the **Creating a dedicated app for authentication** section below for instructions on setting up authentication.